Strong Kobayashi: Professional wrestling career

 Kobayashi trained as a professional wrestler under Isao Yoshiwara and Matty Suzuki at the International Wrestling Enterprise Dojo.
 He made his debut on 21 July 1967 at the age of 26 for International Wrestling Enterprise, wrestling under a mask as "Fukumen Taro" ("Masked Taro"); he was reportedly the first ever Japanese professional wrestler to perform under a mask.
 In 1968, he unmasked and began wrestling under his real name.

 Kobayashi made his first foray out of Japan in November 1968, travelling to Aberdeen, Scotland to wrestle for Relwyskow & Green Promotions.
 In 1969, he travelled to Germany, where he performed for Internationaler Berufsringkämpfer-Verband.
-He won his first title in May 1969, teaming with Toyonobori to defeat Ivan Strogoff and Jean Ferré for the inaugural IWA World Tag Team Championship in Paris, France (the titles were vacated in January 1970).
+He won his first title in May 1969, teaming with Toyonobori to defeat Ivan Strogoff and Jean Ferré in the Élysée Montmartre in Paris, France to become the inaugural IWA World Tag Team Champions (the titles were vacated in January 1970).
 In July 1969, Kobayashi returned to Japan, where he tweaked his ring name to "Strong Kobayashi".
+On January 1, 1970, in Oita, he pinned Monster Roussimoff, who later became known as Andre the Giant.
+This would not be his only pinfall victory over Andre.

 In November 1970, Kobayashi travelled to the United States where he began wrestling for the American Wrestling Association (AWA).
 In June 1971, he defeated Dr. Bill Miller in Duluth, Minnesota to win the IWA World Heavyweight Championship.
 Later that month, he lost a loser leaves town match to The Crusher, subsequently returning to Japan and International Wrestling Enterprise.

-Over the following two-and-a-half years, Kobayashi defended the IWA World Heavyweight Championship against a series of foreign challengers including Blackjack Lanza, Red Bastien, Baron von Raschke, Dusty Rhodes, Crusher Lisowski, Curtis Iaukea, Billy Robinson, Édouard Carpentier, Ivan Koloff, Dick Murdoch, and Mad Dog Vachon.
+Over the following two-and-a-half years, Kobayashi defended the IWA World Heavyweight Championship against a series of various challengers including Blackjack Lanza, Red Bastien, Baron von Raschke, Dusty Rhodes, Crusher Lisowski, Curtis Iaukea, Billy Robinson, Édouard Carpentier, Ivan Koloff, Dick Murdoch, Mad Dog Vachon, and Rusher Kimura.
+On May 6, 1972, he pinned Andre the Giant again in the fourth IWA World Series Final in Morioka, Japan.
 In July 1972, Kobayashi and Great Kusatsu won the vacant IWA World Tag Team Championship; they held the titles until April 1973 when they lost to Koloff and Vachon.
 Kobayashi's reign as IWA World Heavyweight Champion ended in November 1973 when he lost to Wahoo McDaniel; he defeated McDaniel in a rematch later that month to regain the title.
 Kobayashi began 1974 with a pair of successful title defences against Bill Watts.
 He abruptly left International Wrestling Enterprise in February 1974, vacating the IWA World Heavyweight Championship.